shopware/docs/guides/hosting/infrastructure/reverse-http-cache.md

 # Reverse Http Cache

+## Overview

 A reverse http cache is a cache server placed before the web shop.
-If you are not familar with http caching, please see our [http cache concept](../../../concepts/framework/http_cache.md).
+If you are not familiar with http caching, please see our [http cache concept](../../../concepts/framework/http_cache.md).
 The reverse http cache needs the following capabilities to fully function with Shopware:

-- Able to differentiate the reqeuest with multiple cookies
+- Able to differentiate the request with multiple cookies
 - Allow clearing the cache using a web request for a specific site or with `/` for all pages

-Next we will use Varnish as example for an http cache.
+{% hint style="info" %} In this guide, we will use Varnish as example for an http cache. {% endhint %}

 ### The example Setup with Varnish

 ![](../../../.gitbook/assets/reverse_proxy_setup.svg)

-As first we need to activate the reverse proxy support in Shopware.
+At first we need to activate the reverse proxy support in Shopware.
 To enable it we need to create a new file in `config/packages/storefront.yaml`
 ```yaml
 storefront:
     csrf: